 In June 2010, Director of Education for the Thames Valley District School Board Bill Tucker launched the Director’s Community Task Force on Anti-Bullying to gather new ideas to combat bullying behaviour in our community.
 Fifteen agencies throughout Thames Valley including police and justice, Children’s Aid Societies, health professionals, the media, parent groups and anti-bullying coalitions spent a year sharing and learning from each other.
-It was agreed the problem of bullying in our schools is a societal problem and the entire community needs work together to end bullying behaviour.
+It was agreed that bullying in our schools is a societal problem and the entire community needs to work together to end this bullying behaviour.

 In November 2010, forums were held in London, St. Thomas and Woodstock where members of the community came together to discuss this important issue.
 Citizens in all communities said the same thing: community groups need to work together to address the issue of bullying.